jshaam7/hotel-guest-management-system/README.md

 intricacies of software development.
 This project would also enable me to explore how Java can be used to simplify an industry problem.

+*Feel free to download demo.mp4 and take a look at the application in action!*

 *The application is designed with the vision of simplifying the job of hotel staff.*

 **A guest would have the following attributes:**